clear-treasury/api-documentation/source/includes/main.md

 http://api.cleartreasury.co.uk/api
 ```

-Welcome to the Clear Payments API - Powered by Clear Treasury.
+Welcome to the Clear Treasury API.

 With international payments being a daily necessity for many, we have developed our online payments platform to dramatically streamline the process.

-Our aim is to make the Clear Payments API as simple as possible for you to integrate into your process, product or software.
+Our aim is to make the Clear Treasury API as simple as possible for you to integrate into your process, product or software.

 # API access

-Every call to the Clear Payments API requires an authorization token that needs to be set in the header of each subsequent call.
+Every call to the Clear Treasury API requires an authorization token that needs to be set in the header of each subsequent call.

 ## Token